REVAPANDE/KahaniVoices/README.md

 ## Troubleshooting Deployment

 ### Common Issues:

-- **Database connection errors**: Ensure your `DATABASE_URL` is correctly formatted
+**"DATABASE_URL must be set" Error:**
+- For Blueprint: Make sure the database section is defined before the services section in `render.yaml`
+- For Manual: Ensure you've created the PostgreSQL database first, then added the DATABASE_URL to your web service environment variables
+- Double-check the connection string format: `postgresql://user:password@host:port/database`

+**Build Failures:**
-- **Build failures**: Check that all dependencies are listed in package.json
+- Check that all dependencies are in package.json (don't edit manually)
-- **Missing tables**: The app will automatically initialize the database on first run
+- Verify Node.js version compatibility (18+)
+- Review build logs for specific error messages

+**Database Connection Issues:**
+- Ensure your PostgreSQL database is running
+- Verify SSL connections are enabled
+- Use the "External Database URL" from Render, not the internal one

-### Render-specific:
+### Render-specific Tips:
+- Always create the database before the web service
 - Use PostgreSQL 14+ for best compatibility
-- Ensure your database allows SSL connections
-- Check the Render logs for detailed error messages
+- Monitor the deployment logs carefully
+- Database initialization happens automatically on first run

 ## Admin Panel